 Sisters Tiana and Jenny Ly are pioneers in their family.
 They were the first of five children to leave Vietnam to come to Australia, overcoming significant challenges to complete their university studies and eventually work for leading institutions in Australia.

 While Tiana chose commerce and works for Commonwealth Scientific and Industrial Research Organisation (CSIRO), the scientific research organisation, Jenny studied science and teaches at UTS Insearch – where she started out as a student.
-She lectures in science, teaches digital literacy and academic skills in the UTS Foundation Studies, and also mentors students – all while completing a Master’s in medical science and biotechnology.
+She lectures in Diploma of science program, teaches digital literacy and academic skills in the UTS Foundation Studies, and also mentors students – all while completing a Master’s in medical science and biotechnology.

 Jenny feels happy that her life has come full circle back to UTS.

 “I'm very lucky, I’ve got a lot of good things from this country and the university, and now I am able to contribute, to give back.”